-I have been teaching piano and band instruments (flute, oboe, clarinet, saxophone, bassoon, trumpet, trombone, and drums) for more than 30 years in the public schools as well as privately.
+I am Covid19 vaccinated and also have a background check!
+I have been teaching piano, strings, and band instruments (flute, oboe, clarinet, saxophone, bassoon, trumpet, trombone, and drums) for more than 30 years in the public schools as well as privately.
 I have instructed large groups and ensembles, as well as smaller musical groups in and out of the public schools.
 Performing in various Jazz groups throughout the state has enhanced my teaching knowledge in music education.
 My Masters degree in music education has enabled me to develop as a well rounded instrumental music teacher, and also as a flexible individual when it comes to understanding my students' musical needs.
 It is this vast experience which enables me to educate people with an open minded manner.

 The student decides how fast he/she will progress by practicing very hard, or by working at a more moderate pace.
 Once again, I always participate in the learning process, as this method of teaching will enhance the private lesson, and a mutual enjoyment and respect will develop!
 The student must convey to me what he/she desires to focus on, and there will be a "win/win" situation which is always preferred.
 Of course, I am very relaxed when I teach, and as a result I can create a very informal atmosphere for the student, which encourages a comfortable learning environment!